Key Takeaways

 Washington landlords must follow federal Fair Housing laws along with additional state protections.

-The law protects tenants from discrimination based on factors such as race, religion, disability, sexual orientation, gender identity, marital status, and other protected classes.
+The federal, state and local law protects tenants from discrimination based on factors such as race, religion, disability, sexual orientation, gender identity, marital status, and other protected classes.

 Security Deposit Rules

-Before collecting a security deposit, landlords must provide both a written lease and a move-in checklist.
+Before collecting a security deposit, landlords must provide both a written rental agreement and a move-in checklist.

 Rent Increase Notice Requirements